zahlabut/LogTool/README.md

 <NodeName>.zip - contains all relevant log files.
 It means that messages have been detected for given time range in these logs.
 BTW - this file could be used as attachment when you report BZ
 <NodeName>.log.gz - LogTool result file, you'll find statistics per OSP log.
 Note: only "unique" messages per OSP log file are saved in this result file.
-(Duplicated lines are kept only once)
+Duplicated are dropped.

 **5) Check current:CPU,RAM and Disk on Overcloud**